nemorixpay/NemorixPay-Readme/README.md

 * **Error Handling**: Comprehensive error handling to manage exceptions and maintain application stability.

 By adhering to these initial architectural principles and leveraging the capabilities of the Stellar network, NemorixPay aims to deliver a robust and user-centric platform for cross-border cryptocurrency transactions.

+## :star:Overview of NemorixPay Phase 2

+**In progress** ..
+New files and info will be included here soon.